-Depreciation - Depreciation expense increased due to the acquisition of assets in fiscal 2017 and the first two quarters of fiscal 2018, including our new ERP software, which was placed into service on December 1, 2017.
-Based on previous property and equipment acquisitions, and expected capital additions during the remainder of fiscal 2018, we expect depreciation expense will total approximately \$5.6 million in fiscal 2018.
+Depreciation - Depreciation expense increased due to the acquisition of assets in fiscal 2017 and the first three quarters of fiscal 2018, including our new ERP software and AAP portal.
+Based on previous property and equipment acquisitions, and expected capital additions during the remainder of fiscal 2018, we expect depreciation expense will total approximately \$5.2 million in fiscal 2018.